2020 - 2021 Live Greener, Learn, and Play Grants

-In partnership with Oregon Community Foundation, nonprofits throughout Oregon and SW Washington can apply for up to $20,000 for 2 years in support of underserved youth and their families in three focus areas.
-Finalists will receive payment for the first year of funding this Summer!
-Please see below links for the official guidelines and application questions for each of the areas below.
+In partnership with Oregon Community Foundation, nonprofits throughout Oregon and SW Washington applied for up to $20,000 per year for 2 years for their programming that supports underserved youth and their families in three focus areas.
+All applicants will be notified of their status and finalists will receive payment for the first year of funding no later than end of July 2020.

 - Camp ELSO Incorporated - Supporting their mission of empowering youth of color to explore the possibilities of careers in science fields by exposing them to unique outdoor learning opportunities while nurturing a love for the outdoors.

 - Columbia Slough Watershed Council - Providing free classroom and field programming to engage underrepresented and low-income youth with the environment

 - Ecology in Classrooms & Outdoors - Engaging underserved and low-income elementary students with the natural world and inspiring them to become tomorrow's leaders through hands-on classroom learning, real-world ecology lessons, and outdoor service learning projects in Clackamas County

 - Growing Gardens - Bringing garden-based education to 8 Title 1 schools during the 2018-19 school year and 9 schools during the 2019-20 school year